 On average you will swallow 500-1000 a day.
-Ideally your tongue should be resting on the roof of your mouth.
-In this way your upper jaw may develop to its full potential with enough room for your lower jaw to accommodate all 32 adult teeth.
+Ideally, your tongue should be resting on the roof of your mouth.
+In this way, your upper jaw may develop to its full potential with enough room for your lower jaw to accommodate all 32 adult teeth.

 Often overlooked, yet imbalances in the way we breathe affects body chemistry and blood pH, the first step in all diseases.

 Carbon dioxide is the critical factor in ensuring that oxygen is released by your red blood cells and helps energise every cell in your body.
-And with 20 per cent of the oxygen we breathe being used by the brain, bad breathing or airway can result in slower brain function and reduced body function.
+And with 20 per cent of the oxygen we breathe is used by the brain, bad breathing or airway can result in slower brain function and reduced body function.
 Due to the haemoglobin in your blood not realising oxygen throughout the body, you may feel like you have less energy.

 You may not know:

 • Bigger and deeper breaths actually reduce the amount of oxygen that is available – not increase it